 The Next Chapter of Expense Digitization

 Because the pandemic forced business leaders to pivot and cover their losses in 2020, many were left with heightened cash flow concerns.
 As automation evolves, newer tools are becoming more lightweight and can better simplify expense report submission, processing, and payment.
-Businesses need to continually reevaluate their expense report management tools and processes in order to ensure that, no matter how much the business landscape is shifting, they can mitigate unnecessary costs, maximize their working capital, and reduce fraud.
+Businesses need to continually reevaluate their expense report management tools and processes to ensure that, no matter how much the business landscape is shifting, they can mitigate unnecessary costs, maximize their working capital, and reduce fraud.

-Communicate with other digital tools: Automation tools can integrate into your existing cloud-based enterprise resource planning (ERP) setup to make it easier and more efficient for general ledger (G&L) teams to process and reimburse expense reports as employee and business needs change.
+- Communication with other digital tools: Automation tools can integrate into your existing cloud-based enterprise resource planning (ERP) setup to make it easier and more efficient for general ledger (G&L) teams to process and reimburse expense reports as employee and business needs change.

-2020 created unique challenges for businesses, many of which are net-new to the global economy.
+The pandemic has created unique challenges for businesses, many of which are net-new to the global economy.
 The ways in which businesses have reacted are varied, and companies that were already technologically advanced adapted quickly.
 Others that might have held back on adopting tech were caught flat-footed.